Compare the best car loan rates in 60 seconds

 Some lenders charge higher interest rates on car loans with a longer term.
 Again this comes down to the greater risk for the lender when lending over a longer period.

-Here's an example of an Australian lender's car loan interest rates over different loan terms.
 You can use our car loan repayments calculator to estimate your repayments based on different terms.

 Car loan interest rates can vary massively from one lender to another.
 Comparing rates from multiple lenders based on your situation will help you find the lowest rates you qualify for.